mvarmuza/Klauzury/README.md

 Each page is assembled from svelte components.
 The database was initialy a json file, replaced with a ts file, which is now being replaced by a Mongo database.
 It is planned to add interactive excercises and comment section in the future.

-## **Usage**

-Explain how to use the website, including any important commands, configurations, or settings.
-Provide examples or screenshots if applicable.

 ## **Technologies Used**

 JavaScript, TypeScript, Tailwind, Svelte, MongoDB